VadlamudiNaveen/Blood-cell-detection-using-supervised-learning/README.md

 whether the given test photo is nueclophile or esinophil etc..

 # required libraries --fastai library
-# this is the cleaning of the dataset and preparing it for the learning
+# This is the cleaning of the dataset and preparing it for the learning

 ![](images/cleaning.png)